Classification of Histopathology Slides with Persistent Homology Convolutions: Results

 \section{Results}

-For each of the five data representations --- persistent homology convolutions, global persistent homology, thresholded images, and combinations thereof --- we chose the model hyperparemeters that resulted in the highest accuracy.
-Performance metrics for these accuracy-maximizing models are summarized in Table \ref{sec:best_metrics}.
-The models trained with local persistent homology the form of PHCs exhibit better performance on all metrics than the models trained with either grayscale images or global persistence.
+For each of the five data representations --- persistent homology convolutions, global persistent homology, truncated images, and combinations thereof --- we chose the model hyperparemeters that resulted in the highest accuracy.
+A variety of filtration methods were tested to measure the performance of PHC.
+The full set of results are available in the Appendix \ref{sec:appendix}.
+Here, we restrict our focus to the two best performing filtrations in dimension one: the alpha complex and extended persistence on the adjacency complex.
+Performance metrics for these accuracy-maximizing models are summarized in Table \ref{sec:filtmetrics}.
+The models trained with local persistent homology the form of PHCs using the alpha complex and extended persistence of the adjacency complex exhibit better performance on all metrics than the models trained with either grayscale images or global persistence.
 This supports our hypotheses that the local arrangement of topological features is an important characteristic for the differentiation of the three tissue classes, and that at least some of this information is not detected by models trained with a standard CNN architecture.